Nigeria's central bank hikes interest rate to 24.75% as it battles sky-high inflation, currency crisis

 The Central Bank of Nigeria on Tuesday hiked its key interest rate by 200 basis points, as Africa's largest economy looks to recover from a historic currency crisis and soaring inflation.

-The CBN announced that its main monetary policy rate would rise to 24.75% from 22.75%, in its second consecutive hike.
+The CBN announced that its main monetary policy rate would rise to 24.75% from 22.75%, in its second consecutive hike after February's 400 basis point increase.

 Governor Olayemi Cardoso told a press conference that policymakers believed they need to continue tightening in order to tame runaway inflation, according to Reuters.